-Gallery 4Culture has a thirty-five year history of exhibiting innovative and underrepresented art forms.
+Gallery 4Culture has a thirty-nine year history of exhibiting innovative and underrepresented art forms.
 Each season, we feature a dynamic range of King County artists—including early career artists—presenting solo and small-group shows.

 1 What is Gallery 4Culture?